 Persuasion, not mathematics

-Persuasion and reason Power of persuasion (image source: Shrek the Third)
+Power of persuasion (image source: Shrek the Third)

 I’m not denying that quality is important.
 It is a fundamentally critical factor, because audience actually do appreciate the design quality.
 Apple products—both hardware and software—are loved for their streamlined aesthetics and intuitive interface.
 Microsoft products are admired for their configurability, extensibility, and compatibility.
 People swear by Apple and Microsoft’s works (albeit not simultaneously).
 Different sets of quality appeal to different audiences—and to the same audience at different points in time.